JJ/medieval-trade/README.md

 For the time being, these papers:

-* "Finding changepoints in medieval Mediterranean trade networks", check the [paper source](abstract-medieval-trade.Rnw) as well as [the paper](https://github.com/JJ/medieval-trade/releases/download/v1.02/abstract-medieval-trade.pdf).
+* For [Statphys 29](https://statphys29.org/): "Finding changepoints in medieval Mediterranean trade networks", check the [paper source](abstract-medieval-trade.Rnw) as well as [the paper](https://github.com/JJ/medieval-trade/releases/download/v1.02/abstract-medieval-trade.pdf).
 The file
   [`data/links_year.rds`](data/links_year.rds) contains the data processed for the